Answers to some of the most commonly asked questions about vaginismus...

 I can’t even look at myself and feel queasy just thinking about any type of vaginal insertion.
 How will I ever be able to make it through treatment?

 The human mind has an amazing capacity to grow past challenges.
 Knowledge with an affirming program go a long way in reducing and overcoming paralyzing fears.

 Our program is presented in a progressive format, successful even for those with strong aversions in most cases.
 Positive encouragement and troubleshooting strategies are offered throughout each phase of the process.

 What if my partner isn’t supportive?

 Not everyone has a partner who is sympathetic, understanding, or willing to work together in recovery.
 Feelings of discouragement or rejection can overwhelm and leave us wondering what to do.

-In some cases professional counseling may be required to work through upset and disappointment.
-And, partners need grace and understanding as well.
+In some cases professional counseling may be required to work through upset feelings and disappointment; and partners need grace and understanding as well.
 If your partner is apathetic, pushes too hard, makes mistakes, or does not listen to implicit instructions, he may need your forgiveness, additional encouragement, communication, and more chances to improve.

-Even with a wholly unsupportive or frustrating partner, most patients become more confident and stronger in themselves through program completion, benefiting all aspects of their life.
+Even with a wholly unsupportive or frustrating partner, most patients become more confident and stronger in themselves through program completion, benefiting all aspects of their lives.